 The BIA, FWS, and NPS may recover costs for their participation on incidents which DNR is fiscally responsible for suppression costs and other DNR fire-related support.
-These recoverable costs will be documented with the appropriate fiscal document and supported by a Resource Order.
+These recoverable costs will be documented as outlined in this Agreement and as described in Exhibit D of the Master Agreement.
 These agencies will directly bill DNR, establish billing thresholds, and submit no later than the dates AFS and DNR have established for billing and payments.
-See Table 8, Table 9, and Attachment 6.
+See Table 8, Table 9, and Attachment 5.
 Extension to billing dates may be negotiated.